Laid-back and relaxing best describes Savannakhet in Southern Laos.

-The owner is very friendly, speaks English well and this bar is pretty busy with locals but very few tourists.
+The owner is very friendly, and speaks English well and this bar is pretty busy with locals but very few tourists.

-One of the better cafés in Laos (Latsaphanit Road, Xaiyaphoum Village) and quite busy with locals and tourists serves delicious food and fresh juices.
+One of the better cafés in Laos (Latsaphanit Road, Xaiyaphoum Village) quite busy with locals and tourists serves delicious food and fresh juices.

 ‘Art’ is very attentive and looks after you continuously topping up your icy cold water.
 For the quality, think this is the cheapest western-style restaurant in Savan.

 The coffee is very good, the breakfasts are excellent, and lunch is also delicious.
 Fresh cakes/muffins are baked in-house and very yummy.

 If you want quieter time to relax, read, or chat there’s an upstairs comfy lounging area, which has a free exhibition on at the moment – have your meals here for a change.
 Closed on Wednesdays.

 Cafe Chai Dee